aziis98/theme-outlined/README.md

 Download using [Package Control](packagecontrol.io): search "Theme - Outlined"

 ### Manual
-- open Preferences -> Browse Packages...
+- Open Preferences -> Browse Packages...
-- create new folder named Theme - Fits
+- Create new folder named "Theme - Outlined"
-- download package and unzip into this folder
+- Download the package and unzip it into this folder

 ## Customization